Rouben Galichian

 His book entitled "The Invention of History: Azerbaijan, Armenia and the Showcasing of Imagination" (2009/2010) documents the culture and history of Nagorno-Karabakh through the centuries.
 His next work, "Clash of Histories in the South Caucasus" delves into the details and reasons of Azerbaijani historical and cultural falsifications, based mainly on Arab, Persian, Azerbaijani and Western sources, as well as analyzing 45 old maps, which form part of the international cartographic heritage.

 His later works include volumes on the history of the Armenian cartography, history of Karabagh in European maps and works addressing paradoxes created by Azerbaijan and Turkey relating to the history, cartography and the culture of the region.
-All of his books are first published in English, followed by an Armenian version and on many cases are also translated to Russian, Persian and even Turkish.
+All of his books are first published in English, followed by an Armenian version and in many cases are also translated to Russian, Persian and even Turkish.
 He has also published many articles in various periodicals as well as lecturing and delivering presentations in related subjects.

 For his services to Armenian historical cartography Galichian was awarded an honorary doctorate by the National Academy of Sciences of Armenia in 2008.
 In 2009 he was the recipient of Armenia's Vazgen I Cultural Achievements Medal.

 In 2013 he was the recipient of "Movses Khorenatsi" Presidential Medal for his services to the Armenia-Diaspora relations and Armenian culture.